cyberphone/doc/payments/dual-mode-open-banking-api.md

 *account data is never to be shared with external entities* (a locally installed and trusted "Wallet" service is effectively like an extension to the on-line bank).
 ### 4. Optional: Reuse the On-line Bank Login
-In a fully integrated solution the virtual card enrollment service would preferably reuse the regular on-line bank login.
+In a fully integrated solution the virtual payment card enrollment service would preferably reuse the regular on-line bank login.
 That is, the service would simply appear as an additional choice in the on-line bank.
 &nbsp;